Background

 Electrocatalysts play a key role in fuel cells, water electrolyzers, and other devices related to sustainable energy conversion.
 However, the most efficient catalysts today contain noble metals such as platinum or iridium.
 To enhance the technoeconomic viability of hydrogen-related technology, we must develop efficient catalysts requiring less noble metals.

-However, this screening is based on thermodynamics, which contains no insight on time scale information.
+However, the main criteria of materials evaluation is thermodynamics, which contains no insight on time scale information.
 The most important catalytic properties, such as catalytic rates or material lifetime, are fundamentally questions about time scale.
 This is why we believe that understanding the kinetics of catalytic reactions is important, not only to identify promising candidates, but also to truly understand the behavior of catalysts under real operating conditions.
 Our research group will pursue this goal via the following three directions.

 Comparison between the dominant, DFT-based approach and our approach based on kinetics.